reidgould/gud_branch/clone.sh.md

 The remote can be specified using any git supported protocol, like https.

 The `--template` option specifies the template to use for local configuration.
 Use `--no-template` to force a clone without using a template.
-The second argument is optional, it specifies the path of the folder that will be created for your clone.
+The second argument, `myLocalClone`, is optional, it specifies the path of the folder that will be created for your clone.

 Example:

 ```
-clone.sh --template repo-windows.template http://p-apptfsalm1:8080/tfs/AppDevScrum/Release%20Management/_git/RPA-LogJSON ./ThatLoggingProject
+clone.sh --template repo-windows.template {{site.github.repository_url}} myLocalClone
 ```

 # Next